ThePhD/sol2/README.md

 Older compilers (GCC 4.9.x, Clang 3.4.x seem to be the lowest) can work with versions as late as [v2.17.5](https://github.com/ThePhD/sol2/releases/tag/v2.17.5), with the flag `-std=c++14` or `-std=c++1y`.

+Is checked by-hand for other platforms as well, including Android-based builds with GCC and iOS-based builds out of XCode with Apple-clang.
+It should work on both of these platforms, so long as you have the proper standards flags.

+## Running the Tests

+Testing on Travis-CI and Appveyor use CMake.
+You can generate the tests by running CMake and configuring `TESTS`, `TESTS_SINGLE`, `TESTS_EXAMPLES`, and `EXAMPLES` to be on.
+Make sure `SINGLE` is also on.

+You will need any flavor of python3 and an available compiler.
+The testing suite will build its own version of Lua and LuaJIT, so you do not have to.

 ## Supporting